ferrami/ferrami/README.md

 💡 I'm always learning by working on web projects.
 I'm getting really good at using MERN Stack, Python Flask, React, JavaScript, and Node.js.
 I'm all about using these skills to make awesome web apps and services.

-🌱 I’m currently working in the creation of a **geek-centric social fandom blog**
+🌱 I’m currently working in the creation of a **geek-centric social fandom blog** using React, Boostrap, Express, NodeJS and MongoDB.

 📬 You can connect with me on LinkedIn: https://www.linkedin.com/in/fernandoramirezl/